r3vSh3ll/write-ups/VulnNet-Roasted.md

 ## Privilege Escalation

-Enumerating user groups, i realised user a-whitehat belongs to the domain admins group, this will enable us dump hashes from SAM database using secretsdump.py from impacket
+Enumerating user groups, i realised user a-whitehat belongs to the domain admins group, so we can do a DCSync attack to dump hashes from the domain controller.
+Will be using secretsdump from impacket to dump the hashes.
+You can as well use mimikatz

 ![image](https://user-images.githubusercontent.com/68066436/118728937-fda7a580-b802-11eb-8ce6-cd5e555bc129.png)